bc3LC/rhap/README.md

 The `rhap` package includes a built-in `.dat` file that lets you run a test case based on a GCAM baseline scenario.
 This is a great way to verify that the package is working correctly and to explore its core functionality.

-You can run this example with or without cloning the full repository — the required data is included in the package:
+You can run this example with or without cloning the full repository, as the required data is included in the package:

    ```r
 test_rhap <- rhap::test_rhap